US-listed · NYSE Arca · FIF-eligible (above NZ$50K)

 GDXJ is the US-listed ticker for VanEck Junior Gold Miners ETF, issued by VanEck.
 Tracks the MVIS Global Junior Gold Miners Index — small + mid-cap gold mining companies.
 Higher operational risk and volatility than GDX (which holds large + mid-caps).
 TER is 0.52% per year, with a trailing 12-month distribution yield of approximately 1.2%.
 Distributions are paid annual.

-Where can I buy GDXJ from New Zealand?
+Where to buy GDXJ from New Zealand

-NZ tax
+NZ tax treatment

 How is GDXJ taxed for NZ investors?